-- Enter the registration code from the event invitation and click "Submit".
-If you did not receive an event invitation or cannot find your registration code, please reach out to firstname.lastname@example.org.
+- Enter the registration password from the event invitation and click "Submit".
+If you did not receive an event invitation or cannot find your registration password, please reach out to firstname.lastname@example.org.

 - Click “Register Now” for desired session and enter registration information.
 Click “Add Attendee” on the next screen to add players.

 - Click the gold “Complete Registration” button at the end of the page to submit your registration!

 - Don’t forget to download the participation waiver (from the website OR your confirmation e-mail!).
 Each child must bring a completed waiver to the check-in desk on the day of the clinic!